bodefavour/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

-THis is the readme file for the project
+This is the readme file for the project